Compliances Private Limited Company

 Filing compliance is mandatory for all types of companies.
 It will be done with the Ministry of Corporate Affairs or MCA under the registrar of companies which has 22 branches all over India.
 If the company fails to file compliances it has to face some penalties which are charged per day till the company pays it.

-There are certain prescribed lists of compliance for private companies which should be made as soon it receives an incorporation certificate.
+There are certain prescribed lists of compliance for private companies which should be made as soon as it receives an incorporation certificate.

 List of Compliances for private limited company